PDC-support/pdc-intro/singularity/singularity_no_exercises.md

 - What are containers
 - Docker, the most popular container
-- Singularity: Containers for the HPC environment
+- Containers for the HPC environment
-- installation of singularity
+- installation of singularity/AppTainer
 - How to build containers
 - Installing software in container
 - Running your container in an HPC environment
-- Creating recipes for singularity
+- Creating recipes for singularity or AppTainer

+Singularity and AppTainer will be presented but commands are interchangeable
 ---

 # What are containers